Natural biosurfactants: the future of eco-friendly | Newswise

 Newswise — Meat and meat products, crucial for human nutrition, are packed with high-quality proteins, essential amino acids, and vitamins.
 However, they are highly perishable, vulnerable to microbial contamination and oxidative damage that compromise their quality and shelf life.
 Traditional preservation methods include refrigeration, advanced packaging, and chemical preservatives.
 But due to growing health and environmental concerns, there is a shift toward natural preservatives that safely extend shelf life and ensure consumer satisfaction.

-A new review (DOI: 10.3934/agrfood.2024014) published in the AIMS Agriculture and Food published in AIMS Agriculture and Food on February 4, 2024, reveals that biosurfactants, naturally derived agents known for their surface-active properties, offer significant benefits in meat preservation.
+A new Review (DOI: 10.3934/agrfood.2024014) published in the AIMS Agriculture and Food on February 4, 2024, reveals that biosurfactants, naturally derived agents known for their surface-active properties, offer significant benefits in meat preservation.
 These agents improve shelf life and reduce contamination risks without relying on synthetic preservatives.

-Dr. Mohammed Gagaoua, a lead researcher in the study from INRAE, Institut Agro, comments, "Biosurfactants not only extend the shelf life of meat products but also enhance their safety and quality by inhibiting harmful microbes and preventing oxidation.
+Dr. Mohammed Gagaoua, a lead researcher in the study from INRAE (France) comments, "Biosurfactants not only extend the shelf life of meat products but also enhance their safety and quality by inhibiting harmful microbes and preventing oxidation.
 This research opens new avenues for the food industry to adopt greener and more consumer-friendly preservation methods."
+Miss Cerine Yasmine Boulahlib, a PhD student at Brothers Mentouri University of Constantine 1 (Algeria) and first author of the study adds “Biosurfactants if combined with other molecules and currently available green coating polymers would allow achieving higher quality and reduced wastage”.

 The application of biosurfactants in meat preservation can drastically reduce reliance on chemical preservatives, aligning with the growing consumer demand for natural and safe food products.
 Moreover, the adoption of biosurfactants can lead to enhanced food safety standards, potentially reducing foodborne illnesses and spoilage-related losses.